Connect with a certified trainer for free

 Symptoms

-• Swelling and bruising around the ankle
+• Swelling and bruising around the inner or outer sides of the ankle.

-• Tenderness to touch over the bone
+• Tenderness to touch over the injured bone or the surrounding area.

-• Inability to put weight on the ankle
+• Difficulty or inability to bear weight on the affected foot.

 When to see a doctor